CONSERVATION

 OF THE SCARLET MACAW

-In Mexico, the scarlet macaw was originally distributed in the humid tropical forests of Mexico, from southern Tamaulipas to the southeast in the state of Chiapas.
-Deforestation in the Mexican tropics and the intense poaching of chicks for wildlife trafficking have drastically reduced its populations throughout its range of distribution, specifically the population of the Lacantún River basin, in the Lacandon Rainforest, Chiapas.
+In Mexico, the scarlet macaw was originally distributed throughout the humid tropical forests of Mexico, from southern Tamaulipas to the southeast in the state of Chiapas.
+Deforestation in the Mexican tropics and the intense poaching have drastically reduced its populations throughout its range of distribution, specifically the population of the Lacantún River basin, in the Lacandon Rainforest, Chiapas.
 The stability of this population remains threatened by not allowing for generational replacement.

 OBJECTIVE AND ACTION .